xmos/sw_usb_audio/doc/prog_app_tutorial.rst

 The framework supports devices with multiple tiles so it uses the ``on tile[n]:`` syntax.

-The first core run is the XUD driver:
+The first core run is the XUD library:

 .. literalinclude:: sc_usb_audio/module_usb_audio/main.xc
    :start-after: /* USB Interface
-   :end-before: /* Endpoint 0
+   :end-before: /* USB Packet buff

 The make up of the channel arrays connecting to this driver are described in :ref:`usb_audio_sec_component_api`.